Hurricane Milton Classified as a Category 5 Storm Once Again

 “We will let you know—as soon as possible—about school reopening after Hurricane Milton has passed.
 Our facilities team will need time to safely conduct countywide assessments on all of our sites to ensure our traditional public schools and offices are safe to welcome back students, teachers, and staff members,” the district said in a Facebook post.

 The county, which could suffer a direct hit from Milton, was also urging residents in evacuation zones to seek shelter.
-The county is setting up evacuation centers, but those should be viewed as “last resort,” county government said in a statement.
+The county is setting up evacuation centers, but those should be viewed as a “last resort,” the county government said in a statement.

-FEMA Moves Staff and Supplies into Place in Advance of Milton
+FEMA Moves Staff and Supplies Into Place in Advance of Milton

 FEMA administrator Deanne Criswell says the agency is moving staff and supplies into place in advance of Milton.
 Criswell pleaded with residents to listen to their local officials for guidance on what to do as the storm bears down.

 “This is an extremely dangerous hurricane,” Criswell said Tuesday morning.
-“I need people to listen to their local officials to get out of harm’s way… People don’t need to move far.
+“I need people to listen to their local officials to get out of harm’s way. … People don’t need to move far.
 They just need to move inland.”

 The hurricane remained offshore early Tuesday.
-Power lines, light poles and trees were knocked down near the coast, and some small thatched-roof structures were destroyed, according to Yucatan Gov. Joaquín Díaz, but he did not report any deaths or injuries.
+Power lines, light poles, and trees were knocked down near the coast, and some small thatched-roof structures were destroyed, according to Yucatan Gov. Joaquín Díaz, but he did not report any deaths or injuries.

 Are Residents Ready?